Premier Courseware of 2007

-Biological Information Handling: Essentials for Engineers and Pyro: Python Robotics were announced as the Premier Courseware of 2005 at the 2005 ASEE/IEEE Frontiers in Education Conference on Friday, October 21, 2005 in Indianapolis, IN.
+Arcade was announced as the Premier Courseware of 2007 at the 2007 ASEE/IEEE Frontiers in Education Conference on Friday, October 12, 2007 in Milwuakee, WI.

 About the Premier Award